mediaexplorer74/AllInOneApp/README.md

 ![](Images/sshot02.png)

 ## My 2 cents
-- I tried to process an codebase downgrade, so... welcome to W10M  & net standard 1.4
+- Good: I tried to process an codebase "downgrade" via special project tuning (see AllInOneApp.csproj), so... welcome to W10M
-- I noticed that MS auth demaged at now.... it needs to be fixed.
+- Bad: I noticed that MS auth demaged at now.... it needs to be fixed. :(

 ## Progress / Status
 - Work-in-progress